 This post is sponsored by Tyson Foods, Inc but the content and opinions are my own.

 Sausage Farro Stuffing – an updated holiday side dish made with ancient grains, butternut squash and kale.
-Since HOW you serve your guests is just as important as WHAT you serve them – read on for my best Friendsgiving Entertaining Tips too!
-Jump to Recipe
+Since HOW you serve your guests is just as important as WHAT you serve them – read on for my best Friendsgiving Entertaining Tips too! [ultimate-recipe-jump]

 The holidays are a magical time.
 Full of joyful memories and traditions.
 Which is comforting, but it can also leave you in a rut year after year.
 Especially when it comes to the food!
 That was me recently while planning our contribution to a neighborhood Friendsgiving celebration/block party.
 So I ditched all our family favorites in favor of something new, this Sausage Farro Stuffing.
 Which has already become a NEW favorite!